 Non-democratic governments do not have to bother about discussions in assemblies.
 They do not worry about public opinion.
 They are very quick in decision making and implementation.

-The truth is that what is needed is removal of economic disparities.
+The truth is that what is needed is the removal of economic disparities.
 Development without equitable distribution of wealth is not a true democracy.
 Democracies are based on political equality.
 All citizens have equal weight in electing representatives.

 But it is not so in the economic field.
 The poor are becoming poorer and sometimes they find it difficult to meet the basic needs of life like food, clothing, higher education and health.
 Democratic governments have failed in this area.
-In India this is indicated by:
+In India, this is indicated by:

 Democracy tries to help its citizens to lead a peaceful and harmonious life by accommodating various social divisions.

-Example:- Belgium and India.
+Example: Belgium and India.
 Democratic governments try to resolve differences, respect differences and try mechanisms which can negotiate differences.

-Democracy’s plus point is: Ability to handle social differences, divisions and reduce conflicts.
+The ability to handle social differences, divisions and reduce conflicts.
 Non-democratic regimes can ignore or suppress internal and social differences.

 Precaution is needed to see that the majority always works with the minority and does not try to dominate it.
 Sri Lanka is an example.
 Majority rule means different people, different groups participate in decision-making.
 It does not mean the rule of the majority community— a religious, racial or linguistic group.